Davidster/ikari/README.md

     - [x] [Environment Test](https://github.com/KhronosGroup/glTF-Sample-Models/blob/master/2.0/EnvironmentTest)
 - [ ] improve macos support:
   - [ ] make sure the skybox rad texture resolution is capped at a sane level; it causes the renderer to break on my m1.
+- [ ] support srgb conversions for all unsupported texture types
 - [ ] add adaptive exposure based on histogram
 - [ ] add bloom effect for emissive materials
 - [ ] remove duped shader functions?